rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 * Option to read & write to private properties.
 * Migrate engine to `symfony/type-info`.
 * Auto-detect static factory method.
-* Use our own interface for proxy objects.
-* `MapFrom` and `MapTo` attributes.
 * Improve non-framework usage.
-* Warm up proxies on build time from the list of classes provided by the user.
-* Lazy-loading using Doctrine `Collection` type hint on the target side.

 ## License